BruceLLDD/miniprogram/README.md

-# miniprogram
+# MiniProgram

-this wechat mini program is my fisrt test for creating an online shoes mart, which must very easy and simple even ridiculous but important for me... lets update it !
+This WeChat Mini Program is my first attempt at creating an online shoe mart.
+It may seem very easy, simple, or even ridiculous, but it's important to me.
+Let's update it!

-1. structure：
+## Structure

 miniprogram
 ├── app.json
 ├── app.js
 ├── app.wxss